neuroinformatics-unit/movement/docs/source/getting_started/installation.md

 :::

 First, create and activate an environment with some prerequisites.
-You can call your environment whatever you like, we've used "movement-env".
+You can call your environment whatever you like, we've used `movement-env`.

 ```sh
 conda create -n movement-env -c conda-forge python=3.10 pytables